Dewberry/ripple1d/docs/source/index.rst

         **For detailed information**
         ^^^

-        The API reference provides a detailed technical reference for all functions of ripple1d.
+        The API Reference provides a detailed technical reference for all functions of ripple1d.

         +++